Wednesday 28th August 3:30pm - 8:00pm

 Council Meeting 28 August

-Liquid trade waste is all liquid waste other than sewage of a domestic nature.
-It is liquid waste to sewer that is not domestic sewage or unpolluted water.
+Liquid Trade Waste means all liquid waste that is other than sewage of a domestic nature.

 For trade waste charging purposes Liquid Trade Waste discharges are classified into four charging categories as follows:

 To apply to discharge liquid trade waste, select and complete the appropriate form/s from the table below and return to: